 Reproduction shoes must be made of real leather or other materials available during the era.
 Vinyl was not available in the Model A era.
 If reproduction, is the style close to that of the Model A era?

 Model A Era Image: The style, condition, fit and appropriateness of the shoe are judged, not the materials used.
 It is possible to get shoes that look very much like original era shoes for men, women and children.
-Again, fit is not judged in Fashion Display.

 Hosiery